CMU-CREATE-Lab/deep-smoke-machine/README.md

 ```sh
 python get_metadata.py confirm
 ```
 Split the metadata into three sets: train, validation, and test.
-This will create a deep-smoke-machine/back-end/data/split/ folder that contains all splits, as indicated in our technical report.
+This will create a deep-smoke-machine/back-end/data/split/ folder that contains all splits, as indicated in our paper.
 The method for splitting the dataset will be explained in the next "Dataset" section.
 ```sh
 python split_metadata.py confirm
 ```